How to Make An Eco-Friendly Ecommerce Business With Shopify

 Maura Monaghan has been a digital writer for five years now, covering everything from sustainable ecommerce to types of plastic.
 She's interested in ecommerce, sustainability, and the ways they can overlap.
 When she's not writing, she's probably out searching for the perfect cup of coffee.

-If you’re wondering how to make your online business more eco-friendly, you’re already ahead of the game – green business practices are more important than ever, and consumers want to see evidence of eco-friendly ecommerce wherever they shop.
+If you’re wondering how to make your online business more eco-friendly, you’re already ahead of the game.
+Green business practices are more important than ever, and consumers want to see evidence of sustainable ecommerce wherever they shop.

 On this page, we’ve gathered the top seven ways to create a greener online shopping experience, so you can find all the most effective tips in one place.